 Dynamic environment, new colleagues, new company structure.
 A dangerous combination for ambitious projects with tight deadlines.

-The purpose of the application was to allow customers easily find and operate on their subscription data, reducing, as a side effect, the number of related support tickets significantly.
+The purpose of the application we built is to allow customers easily find and operate on their subscription data, reducing, as a side effect, the number of related support tickets significantly.

-A quick side note: Often a project failure is determined by a few common factors.
+A quick but important side note: Often a project failure is determined by a few common factors.
 In one of his recent newsletters (“Thoughts on mistakes”) Nicholas Zakas grouped them like so: skills, luck, and hidden information.
-In such a combination they influence the outcome of a decision, but all of them apply to IT projects in general.
+In such a combination they influence the outcome of one’s individual decision but also apply to IT projects (or any project) in general.

 With a few exceptions, you can control the amount of skill you bring into making a decision, and you can work to uncover hidden information (though sometimes it’s not obvious where to look), but luck is completely out of your control.

 Getting back to the story, and I have to admit, it was a minefield of hidden information popping up until the final release.
 All the skills required were present and even more of that.
 No unexpected event, call it luck if you want, has ever occurred.
-To uncover and deal with invisible use cases or wrong assumptions was the project’s most common bottleneck.
+To uncover and deal with invisible use cases or wrong assumptions was the project’s N1 issue.

 - No clear leadership.

-Not having a dedicated PM or a fully available project lead resulted in recurring distractions to handle organizational activities.
+Not having a dedicated project manager or a fully available project lead resulted in recurring distractions caused by handling organizational activities.

 - Lack of domain knowledge.